 Brussels sprouts slaw is a delicious and healthy side dish, and a great way to enjoy eating Brussels sprouts if you think you’re not a fan.
-Even picky eaters love this Brussels sprouts slaw recipe!
+Even picky eaters love this Brussels sprouts slaw recipe.

-Happy 2013!!!
-I hope that you all had a wonderful holiday season!
-I enjoyed taking some “unplugged” time to spend with family and friends.
-I am kicking off the New Year with one of my new favorite Paleo dishes.
-This scrumptious side dish is the ONLY way that I can get my husband to eat Brussels sprouts.
+I am kicking off the New Year with one of my new favorite Paleo side dishes.
+This scrumptious side dish is one of the few ways that I can get my husband to eat Brussels sprouts.
 He also goes nuts over these Bacon Fat Roasted Brussels Sprouts.

 Brussels Sprouts Slaw